Alice Coltrane: Ashram years (1975–1995)

-Despite her various spiritual affiliations, Coltrane primarily sought spiritual guidance not from external gurus but instead from God himself, with whom mystics like her are able to communicate as a result of the spiritual merit acquired through her tapas.
+Despite her various spiritual affiliations, Coltrane primarily sought spiritual guidance not from external gurus but instead from God himself, with whom mystics like her claim to be able to communicate as a result of the spiritual merit acquired through her tapas.
 Throughout the 1980s and 1990s, Coltrane released books through her publishing company, the Avatar Book Institute, which shared her divine transmissions and spiritual teachings, rooted in the direct communion she cultivated through years of rigorous devotional practice and tapas.
 The first of these, Endless Wisdom I, was released in 1982 with an accompanying spiritual cassette, Turiya Sings.
 Coltrane would go on to release three more cassettes, Divine Songs in 1987, Infinite Chants in 1990, and Glorious Chants in 1995, alongside the books Divine Revelations in 1995 and Endless Wisdom II in 1999.
 In 2017, the tenth anniversary of Coltrane's death, New York-based label Luaka Bop released World Spirituality Classics 1: The Ecstatic Music of Alice Coltrane Turiyasangitananda, a compilation of tracks from her ashram cassettes.
 In 2021, Impulse!
 Records re-released Turiya Sings under the title Kirtan: Turiya Sings, using a mix containing Coltrane's vocals and Wurlitzer organ without the overdubbed synthesizers and strings.

 During the late 1980s, Coltrane received a revelation during her meditations that allegedly confirmed the South Indian spiritual leader Sathya Sai Baba to be "the Avatar of this age", leading her in 1994 to rename her ashram the 'Sai Anantam Ashram' in his honor.
 Until her death, she remained an ardent devotee of Sai Baba and undertook frequent pilgrimages with her students to his residence in Puttaparthi, India to acquire his blessings.
 Following Coltrane's death in 2007, the ashram's attendance dwindled, and it was eventually permanently closed in 2017, the site later being destroyed in the 2018 Woolsey Fire.